Fine Needle Aspiration for Dogs

 Bladder and Prostate Cancer

-Finally, there is controversy about whether it is safe to aspirate cells from a mass within the urinary bladder or the prostate.
+Finally, there is controversy about whether aspirating cells from a mass within the urinary bladder or the prostate is safe.

-The argument states that there is the risk of spreading cancer cells along the needle track from the inside of the bladder or prostate to the abdominal cavity outside of the bladder or prostate.
-A pros and cons discussion will need to be had before ultimately deciding whether to aspirate a growth from the urinary tract.
+The argument states that there is a risk of spreading cancer cells along the needle track from the inside of the bladder or prostate to the abdominal cavity.
+Before deciding whether to aspirate a growth from the urinary tract, a pros and cons discussion is needed.

-In these cases, a helpful urine screening test called a BRAF test to evaluate for bladder and prostate cancer might also be helpful, and even replace a fine needle aspirate for screening those cancer types.
+In these cases, a helpful urine screening test called a BRAF test to evaluate for bladder and prostate cancer might also be helpful.
+The BRAF test may even replace a fine needle aspirate for screening those cancer types.

 Safety and Side Effects